brianpeiris/RiftSketch/README.md

 https://www.youtube.com/watch?v=db-7J5OaSag

-RiftSketch is an HTML5 live-coding environment for Virtual Reality.
+RiftSketch is a web-based live coding environment for Virtual Reality.

 It lets you code a "sketch" in JavaScript, using [ThreeJS](http://threejs.org/), and the world around you changes immediately